'Satin Silk' is rarely real Silk

 That's right, it's most commonly 100% polyester / nylon / rayon.
 We often see unscrupulous merchants trying to pass off their artificial products as silk - duping buyers with the term Satin Silk.
 You really do have to read the fine-print and press the seller for details on the material actually used if you see a product marketed under this term or a derivative of such.

-'Satin' is the name of a weave - with a glossy surface and a dull reverse.
+'Satin' is the name of a type of weave.
+It exhibits a glossy surface on one side with a dull reverse.
 It's created by floating a number of warp yarns over a single weft and so on.
 This causes light to refract differently to a plain weave, giving it the distinctive 'satin' look.

-Unhelpfully, Satin can be made from any fibre so the term Satin, doesn't tell you what fibre is used in the weave.
-It could be silk, but most commonly when marketed as Satin Silk, will be polyester, nylon or rayon, as it's much cheaper to produce.
+Unhelpfully, Satin can be made from any fibre, so the term Satin, doesn't tell you what fibre is used in the weave.
+It could be silk, but most commonly when marketed as Satin Silk, it will be polyester, nylon or rayon, as it's much cheaper to produce.
 If cotton is used it should be called Sateen.

-When a merchant refers to their product being 'Satin', especially on places like Amazon, it's most likely to be weaved from a man-made fibre such as polyester (petroleum byproduct / plastic) as it's very cheap to make.
-It's often marketed under the term 'Satin Silk', yet there isn't a single strand of silk in the fabric.
-The term is used to deceive the average person into thinking they are buying silk for a bargain price, when in fact what they're buying is a plastic sheet that looks nice.
+When a merchant refers to their product being 'Satin', especially on marketplaces like Amazon, it's most likely to be weaved from a man-made fibre such as polyester (petroleum byproduct / plastic) as it's very cheap to produce.
+It's often marketed under the term 'Satin Silk', to deceive the average person into thinking it's silk with a bargain price tag.
+When in fact what they're offering is essentially a plastic sheet that looks nice.
 Be sceptical of merchants using this term and do your research.
 None of the benefits of silk are found in Satin Silk.

-It's a reminder of the saying, "if something looks too good to be true, it probably is.
+It's a reminder of the saying, "if something looks too good to be true, it usually is".

 'Satin silk' tries to imitate silk's natural beauty, suppleness and light refraction but that's where the similarities end.
 It's plastic, very slippery, creates static electricity and very hot to sleep in.
-It's not a pleasant experience sleeping on it after the first 30 minutes as the fabric heats and reflects the heat back.
-You will sweat, a lot, and it has very poor/no wicking ability.
+It's decidedly unpleasant to sleep on for longer than 30 minutes, as your body heat reflects back at you and you begin to sweat, a lot.
+Being plastic, it has next to no 'wicking' ability or absorption.
 It's much like wrapping yourself in a plastic bag for the night.
-It might look nice on first glance, but it has none of the redeeming qualities of real silk.
+It might look nice on first glance, but it offers none of the redeeming qualities of real silk.

-Real silk, as used in MayfairSilk which is the highest quality available, is hypoallergenic, antibacterial, temperature regulating, durable, sustainably produced or biodegradable.

-Real silk, such as MayfairSilk, exhibits all those properties naturally.
-Sure it may be more of an investment initially but it's much more cost effective in the long run, especially when you consider your health and quality of sleep.
+Real silk, as used in MayfairSilk which is the highest quality available, is hypoallergenic, antibacterial, temperature regulating, durable, sustainably produced and biodegradable.
+It's more of an investment initially, but it's much more cost effective in the long run, when you consider your health and quality of sleep.